Bandgap widening by disorder in rainbow metamaterials

 In this work, we study the effects of the spatial arrangement of local resonators on the bandgap characteristics of an elastic metamaterial, with special emphasis on bandgap widening.
-Our medium of choice is a stubbed plate in which the plate substrate behaves as the wave-carrying medium, and a forest of surface pillars act as resonators~\cite{Wu_2008, Pennec_2008, Oudich_PRB_2011, Assouar_APL_2012, Casadei_JAP_2012, Achaoui_JAP_2013, Rupin_PRL_2014, Pourabolghasem_JAP_2014, Celli_APL_2015} (Fig.~\ref{fig:setup}).
-It is known that graded arrangements of heterogeneously-tuned resonators display wider bandgaps than their homogeneous counterparts~\cite{Kroedel_EML_2015,Richoux_2009}.
-Here, our focus is to highlight the role played by the compliance of the wave-carrying medium in controlling the bandgap response.
-When the plate is significantly more compliant than the pillars, the wave transmission characteristics of the plate become more sensitive to the spatial arrangement of the pillars.
-Thus, heterogeneous arrangements differing from each other solely in terms of their spatial distribution characteristics produce appreciably different bandgap responses.
-Specifically, we illustrate that random pillar arrangements systematically widen the bandgaps with respect to nominally similar graded configurations.
+Our medium of choice is a stubbed plate in which the plate substrate behaves as the wave-carrying medium, and arrays of surface pillars act as resonators~\cite{Wu_2008, Pennec_2008, Oudich_PRB_2011, Assouar_APL_2012, Casadei_JAP_2012, Achaoui_JAP_2013, Rupin_PRL_2014, Pourabolghasem_JAP_2014, Celli_APL_2015} (Fig.~\ref{fig:setup}).
+It is documented that graded arrangements of heterogeneously-tuned resonators display wider bandgaps than their homogeneous counterparts~\cite{Kroedel_EML_2015}.
+Here, our aim is to highlight the role played by the compliance of the wave-carrying medium in controlling the bandgap response.
+When the plate is significantly more compliant than the pillars, the wave transmission characteristics become more sensitive to the spatial arrangement of the resonators.
+Thus, even heterogeneous arrangements that differ from each other solely in terms of their spatial characteristics result in appreciably different bandgap responses.
+Specifically, we intend to show that random arrangements systematically widen the bandgaps with respect to nominally similar graded configurations.